The arm workout Natalie Portman did to prepare for her role in 'Thor: Love and Thunder'

 B. Open shoulders as you open arms out to the sides, making sure not to arch back.

-C. Close arms slowly and with control, so you maximize muscle recruitment in shoulders.
+C. Close arms slowly and with control, so you maximise muscle recruitment in shoulders.

 D. Keep the weight planted evenly through your feet.